WordPress Sitemap: How to Create, Check, and Submit One

 • Specialized sitemap plugins

-Yoast SEO is the most popular all-in-one SEO plugin.
+Yoast SEO is an incredibly popular all-in-one SEO plugin.
 It will cover many SEO basics for your WordPress website.

-As you can see, Yoast SEO will break up your sitemap into multiple sitemaps for different types of content.
+Yoast SEO breaks down your sitemap into multiple sitemaps for different types of content.
 (By default, there will be separate sitemaps for posts and pages.)

 Here's what a detailed view of a post sitemap for WordPress looks like: